DevExpress/testcafe/README.md

 });
 ```

-Using of TypeScript brings you all the advantages of strongly typed languages: rich coding assistance, painless scalability, check-as-you-type code verification and much more.
+Using TypeScript brings you all the advantages of strongly typed languages: rich coding assistance, painless scalability, check-as-you-type code verification and much more.

 Additionally, TestCafe automatically generates source maps for easy debugging.
 To debug your test code, start a debugging session in an IDE that supports source maps.